-Launch Manager allows you to set the two launch keys located above the keyboard.
+Launch Manager comes with five launch keys, two of wihich are predefined.
+All five launch keys located above the keyboard are programmable.
 See "Launch Keys" on page 21 for the location of the launch key.

 You can access the Launch Manager by clicking on Start, All Programs, and then Launch Manager to start the application.